The Wheatland Farm Story

 Ian has over twenty five years of experience in sustainable tourism in the UK and around the world.
 His first award for sustainable holidays was back in the 1990s, when the adventure travel company he co-owned (Guerba) won a prize for treating their climbing guides well.
 Ian says, “It was almost a bit embarrassing – were were just doing what was right and decent, and we were winning prizes for it”.
 Since then of course sustainable holidays have come a long way, but there are still ‘mountains to climb’.

 Ian build Balebarn Lodge almost single handed, so if you’re interested in eco building, Ian’s the one to talk to – he’s amassed quite a bit of experience!
-He takes the lead on our energy strategy, and is in charge of the turbine, solar panels and biomass boiler (heats the farmhouse with wood from around Wheatland Farm).
-He’s also a fixer of many things, and ‘repair rather than replace’ is a strong part of our sustainability approach.
+He takes the lead on Wheatland Farm’s energy strategy, and is in charge of the turbine, solar panels and biomass boiler (heats the farmhouse with wood from around Wheatland Farm).
+He’s also a fixer of many things, and ‘repair rather than replace’ is a strong and recurring theme in our sustainability approach.

 Your Devon holiday means you’re on the team too

 Keeping the Wheatland Farm conservation project feasible is where you come into the story.
-Wheatland Farm has always been determined to follow a low carbon, socially responsible and environmentally sustainable business model, and it’s your consumer choice that makes that viable.
+Wheatland Farm has always been determined to follow a low carbon, socially responsible and environmentally sustainable business model, and it’s your holiday in the eco lodges that makes that viable.
 Maggie says, “It’s about building a sustainable tourism business that showcases and also protects the countryside, rather than trying to ‘green’ an conventional holiday business.
 It has never been primarily about profit, and that’s a subtly different starting point from most holiday companies, even green ones.